Solana UX in 2025: Why Adoption Depends on Better DeFi Interfaces

 What's missing for mainstream adoption is demand-side usability.
 Products that let normal users and traders act on opportunities without friction.

 The ecosystem's next chapter isn't about transactions per second.
-It's about millions of users confidently using and earning on-chain every day.
+It's about millions of holders confidently earning on-chain every day.

 Last updated: February 2026